facebookresearch/nle/doc/minihack/tasks.md

 ## Navigation

 Navigation tasks require the agent to move towards the goal (staircase down).
-The action space in navigation tasks is moving towards 8 compas directions (+ pickup and apply in some cases, kick).
+The action space in navigation tasks is moving towards 8 compas directions is by default.
+In several cases, a subset of the following actions might also be available: `kick`, `open`, `search`, `pickup`, `apply`.
 ### Empty